 Can I get a tattoo designed before I go to the tattoo studio?

 Yes, you can!
 We recently came across a website that will create a custom design tattoo just for you!

 Custom Tattoo Design brings tattoo ideas to life.
-Work with our amazing staff from anywhere in the world.
+Work with their amazing staff from anywhere in the world.
 Getting a tattoo is a life-long decision and making sure your tattoo is 100% perfect should be at the top of your priority list.

 How much do tattoo artists charge?

-As you start shopping around for tattoo prices, you’ll soon realize that prices can vary by quite a lot.
-But to keep things really simple, the industry standard is around $150 per hour for experienced tattoo artists in the United States.
+As you start shopping around for tattoo prices, you’ll soon realize that prices can vary quite a lot.
+But to keep things simple, the industry standard is around $150 per hour for experienced tattoo artists in the United States.